 - The Natives: It’s not a true OH-IO cookie table without a hefty helping of Buckeyes.
 And don’t forget the Kolachi!

 Check out the Youngstown Cookie Table Facebook group.
-With nearly 12,000 members, this page is FILLED with photos and recipes for all cookies imaginable.
+With over 18,000 members, this page is FILLED with photos and recipes for all cookies imaginable.
 For ingredient advice, recipe feedback or just cookie entertainment, join the group!
 You can also “wear” your Cookie Table pride with a cool T-shirt created by Youngstown Clothing Company to commemorate this tradition.

 If I Can’t Bake, What Do I Do?